Advanced Topics

 dxflow intelligently chooses between two response modes:

-Streaming Mode
+Stream Mode

-• Perfect for file listings and logs
+• Perfect for logs, file listings, SSE events

-Buffered Mode
+Non-Stream Mode

-• Better for small queries
+• Better for small queries and transactional data

 When Streaming Activates